wwwmonkey/qantas_test/README.md

 ## Architecture &amp; Design decisions

-Most recently I have been working with Salesforce's [LWC UI framework](https://lwc.dev/), but as React is currently the most popular framework I've decided to refresh my skills and utilise it for this test.
-As such, it's also likely to be easier for the reviewing and peering of the code.
+Most recently I have been working with Salesforce's [LWC UI framework](https://lwc.dev/), but as React continues to be the most popular UI framework I've decided to refresh my skills and utilise it for this test.
+As such, it's also likely to be easier to review the code.

-I prefer using CSS utility classes and most recently used Salesforce's [Lightning design language](https://www.lightningdesignsystem.com/).
+I enjoy using CSS utility classes when the site's theme has been setup and most recently used Salesforce's [Lightning design language](https://www.lightningdesignsystem.com/).
 Bootstrap 5 has gone native JS, which is interesting, but I've wanted to look at [Tailwind](https://tailwindcss.com/) for a while so let's include that.
+In an optimisation phase the utility classes could be extracted with [@apply](https://v1.tailwindcss.com/course/composing-utilities-with-apply)

 So, there is a tradeoff between revisting and learning new skills versus speed/optimisation.
 I'd like to utilise this test as motivation to research and learn, so let's checkout something 'new'.

 Noticed part-way through the build that my tooling is configured for LWC so ESLint, Prettier, Accessibility linting etc doesn't seem to working correctly in VSCode...

-I also investigated .module.scss files for the Ratings component, which would be my preference but had a local configuration issue so have just included BEM SCSS.
+I investigated .module.scss files for the Ratings component.
+I had an unresolved local configuration issue so have fallen back to BEM SCSS.

 ## Assumptions taken in build

 The screenshot shows the Sort selected as Price high-low, but the data doesn't appear to be sorted as such.
 I'm assuming it should be sorted Desc by default.

+The Offer name is shown as a hyperlink.
+Seems a confusing UX, but as there is no spec I would assume the whole list element is clickable.
+But I have seen requirements previously were there was requirements for popups from child elements etc that don't follow the parent's link.

+## Testing

+I quite like the TDD model, but I found it challenging to pre-write tests in the absence of Gherkin specifications.
+I've currently only written one tests and would prioritise this if spending more time.

+## Conclusion

+This code is far from production ready, but whilst working sporadically over the weekend I've enjoyed reconnecting with React and investigating Tailwind.
+The Tailwind documentation was quite good.

+The component is somewhat responsive and follows the idea of the design.
+With more time available I would:

+* Write more functional and e2e tests
+* Optimise the code for maintenance and performance
+* Perform browser and other testing
+* Make sure the code follows corporate style, accessibility and other guidelines
+* peer review etc

 ## Breakdown of installers used

 [CRA - Create React App](https://create-react-app.dev/docs/getting-started/)

 [React Testing Library](https://create-react-app.dev/docs/running-tests#react-testing-library)

 [Tailwind](https://tailwindcss.com/docs/guides/create-react-app)

 ## Default CRA README follows